-(a) Adoption of New Standards and Interpretations (continued)
+35. New Accounting Standards and Interpretations (continued)

 (ii) Changes to hedge accounting

 AASB 9 aligns hedge accounting more closely with common risk management practices.
 Hedge ineffectiveness will continue to be recognised in the income statement.
 An entity is still required to prepare hedge documentation; however, the information to be documented under AASB 9 differs.